MSIM/NH: PROJECT HISTORY

 The core message of MAKE SURE IT’S ME/nh is that there may be military service members in communities across New Hampshire coping with difficult and disorienting symptoms who are unaware of the possibility that they have sustained a serious brain injury.
 By learning some very basic information about TBI, all of us—whether military or civilian—can offer support to injured service members and their families as they work to restore their health and rebuild their lives.

-The goals of MAKE SURE IT’S ME/nh were and remain:
+The goals of MAKE SURE IT’S ME/nh were:

 - to build awareness of the extent of TBI in service members/veterans and encourage TBI screening for anyone with symptoms